Today the amount raised for our anniversary commission fund stands at:

 David’s music is an original and distinctive synthesis of various late-Romantic and 20th-century influences, including Howells, Vaughan Williams, Puccini and Ravel with a distinctive 21st-century twist.

 Setting a text in praise of the joy and power of music, the work will not only celebrate CML’s 50 years of music-making in London, but will also be available to challenge and inspire choirs and audiences throughout the UK and beyond.
 The piece will use the same instrumentation as the Purcell, making it the ideal partner in concert programmes.
-It will also be available in a version accompanied only by organ, making it more widely accessible to choirs with limited resources.
+It will also be available in a version accompanied only by organ, and it’s hoped a professionally produced recording will be made – making the piece more widely accessible to choirs with limited resources.

 CML has set aside £3000 to kick-start the commission fund.
 However, the choir needs additional financial support if it’s to fulfil its ambition.